amoilanen/WordTree/README.md

 Notes

 Verbs irregular in one language may be not irregular in other languages?
-Is this related to
+Is this related to how often some verb is used?